Form 8938 Reporting Requirements

 What is a taxpayer living abroad?

-Note that the tax code does not use the term resident or non-resident to distinguish between the foreign asset value thresholds for Form 8938.
+The tax code does not use the term resident or non-resident to distinguish between the foreign asset value thresholds for Form 8938.
 Instead, as detailed above, the code refers to taxpayers living in or out of the United States.
 Be sure that you understand this distinction, as it may determine whether or not you need to file.

 Assets That Must Be Reported on Form 8938